cribsheets/sql-intro/README.md

 In this table, most columns are TEXT, but a few are DATEs, with an INTEGER and FLOAT thrown in for variety.
-Now that we know what fields are available, it would be nice to know how many records are in the table.
+Now that we know what fields are available, let's start looking at the data itself.

-We do this with `select` and `count()`:
+### Counting Things

+The first thing we want to know is how many records are in the table.
+This gives us a sense of scale.
+This is very small data set, but future data you encounter could be quite large.
+We can count the number of records using `select` and `count()`:

 ~~~
 sqlite> select count() from employees;